tracetronic/ecu-test_custom-checks/README.md

 For a customized usage of the delivered checks, you need to adjust the [configuration file](./UserPyModules/CustomChecks/config_template.yaml) according to your needs.
 The configuration file will be copied to *Parameters/CustomChecks/config.yaml* __in the main workspace__ when first executing the CustomChecks.
 For a simple usage, this is basically the only thing you need to customize.
 For more involved features (such as writing your own checks), see [Customization and Extension](#customization-and-extension).
-You can automate the checks using the ECU-TEST REST-API and COM-API, see [Workflows](#workflows).
+You can automate the checks using the ecu.test REST-API and COM-API, see [Workflows](#workflows).

 ### Features

-With CustomChecks, you can check both ECU-TEST *Packages* and *Projects*.
+With CustomChecks, you can check both ecu.test *Packages* and *Projects*.
 This repository contains checks for
 * __package attributes__
   * desired attribute is set
   * attribute value follows regex pattern